Axiver/reddits-nightmare/README.md

 #### Setup
 ##### Automated

 Run `node beepboop.js` and the bot will perform first time setup.
-When the bot asks you if you want to use automated setup, type 'y' or 'yes'.
+When the bot asks you if you want to use automated setup, type `y` or `yes`.

 It will ask for Instagram account login details, and after it is given the info, it will store them locally at `./configs/account.json`